practical things to do to help your community

 Jesus’ entire purpose in life was service.
 He came to earth, from his place on high with God, to give to us.
 Humans who have no possible way of paying him back.
 He left everything to live among us and show us the best way to live and to claim the victory over death and sin that had been present on earth since the fall of humanity.

-Studying bible verses about serving others can encourage us to take the next step in our Christian walk and begin looking outward to how we can be a blessing versus focusing inward on how God can bless us.
-Let’s check out these important bible verses about helping others below.
+Studying God’s word can encourage us to take the next step in our Christian walk and reject self-serving motives and instead begin looking outward to how we can be a blessing versus focusing inward on how God can bless us.
+Let’s check out these important bible verses about serving others below.

 Serving others brings Glory to Jesus